The Creative Team

 Dave graduated from the Glasgow School of Art with honors in 1983 and began his career as a painter with exhibitions in Glasgow, Edinburgh, Liverpool, London, and Bosnia.
 He then worked in the video game industry for ten years as a concept artist producing character and environment designs in both 2D and 3D.
 Through this eclectic background and work as a freelance illustrator for projects ranging from comic books to greeting cards, Dave discovered a passion for children’s books.
 He produces most of his work digitally; however, he still accepts traditional commissions and paints in oils and watercolour.
 He lives in Scotland with his wife Anne and their two kids, David and Amy.
 More about Dave, including a portfolio of his work, can be found on his website at www.davehillsart.co.uk.

-Tripp Longest is a multi-talented artist and graphic designer, who earned his degree from Virginia Commonwealth University.
+Tripp Longest is a graphic designer, who earned his degree from Virginia Commonwealth University.
 Debbie met Tripp after she won a contest through the Richmond Independent Consultants.
-The grand prize was a logo and letterhead designed by Tripp for Debbie’s first business, Successful Aging Consulting Services.
-While that business went out to pasture many years ago, Debbie and Tripp have worked together on many projects since that time.
-Tripp provided Debbie with logistical support for the birth of Mommy Moo Moo and Damara Publishing, and he designs the layouts for the books.
-Tripp also creates the ads to direct customers to Mommy Moo Moo’s website.
+The grand prize was a logo and letterhead designed by Tripp for Debbie’s first business called Successful Aging Consulting Services.
+While that business went out to pasture many years ago, Debbie and Tripp have worked together on a variety of projects since that time.
+Tripp provided Debbie with logistical support for the birth of Mommy Moo Moo and he designs the layouts for the books.
+Tripp also creates anything and everything required to market Mommy Moo Moo.

 Tripp lives in Richmond, Virginia with his partner Lee and their two crazy dogs — a Miniature Dachshund named Max and a Great Dane named Dudley.